• Skip to primary navigation

 Are apricot oat slices safe to eat while pregnant?

-There is nothing in this recipe that would usually pose a risk to a pregnant woman as long as all the ingredients are in good condition and the oat slices are prepared hygienically and safely.
+There is nothing in this recipe that would usually pose a risk to pregnant people as long as all the ingredients are in good condition and the oat slices are prepared hygienically and safely.

-The eggs in this recipe are fully cooked, but egg advice for pregnant and breastfeeding women can vary in different countries, so please check information local to you.
+The eggs in this recipe are fully cooked, but egg advice for pregnant and breastfeeding people can vary in different countries, so please check information local to you.

 If you have any questions or concerns please speak to a health professional.
 A Mummy Too does not give medical advice